 Mr. Dennis A. Uy, Filipino, 49 years old, is the founder of the Company and has served as President and Chief Executive Officer since inception.
 He is the Chairman and President of Udenna Corporation, the parent company, which has businesses in the shipping, logistics, distribution, real estate, and service industries.
 Among the subsidiaries of Udenna Corporation are Phoenix Petroleum Holdings, Inc. (PPHI), Udenna Management & Resources Corp.
-(UMRC), Chelsea Logistics Holdings, Corp., Udenna Development Corporation (UDEVCO), Le Penseur, Udenna Trade Corporation, DITO Holdings Corp. and PH Resorts Group Holdings, Inc. The subsidiaries of Phoenix Petroleum Trading &
+(UMRC), Chelsea Logistics Holdings, Corp., Udenna Development Corporation (UDEVCO), Le Penseur, Udenna Trade Corporation, DITO Holdings Corp. and PH Resorts Group Holdings, Inc. The subsidiaries of Phoenix Petroleum Philippines, Inc. are Phoenix Global Mercantile, Inc., Subic Petroleum Trading &